alexa-js/alexa-app/README.md

 The `alexa-app` library has special handling for AudioPlayer directives, so you only need to use this method for more general custom directives.

 The `response.directive` adds your directive object to the directives array in the response.
-Currently, there is no way to remove a directive from the response once it is set except through `response.clear()`.
+To clear the directives from the response, call `response.getDirectives().clear()`.

 ## Error Handling